versx/iPhoneController/README.md

 **Notes:**
 - *Parameters in brackets `[ ]` are optional*
 - *When specifying device names, spaces between commas is supported. i.e `!reboot iPhone1, iPhone2`*
+- *Best used with the same bot token if deploying to multiple machines.
+Devices not found will be skipped when executing commands.*

 ## Installation